chrisammon3000/uci-abalone/README.md

 # UCI Abalone Dataset

-#### -- Project Status: [Active,]
+#### -- Project Status: [Active]

-## Project Intro/Objective
+## Project Objective
-Using Machine Learning to predicting the age of individual abalone based on their physical characteristics.
+Using Machine Learning to predict the age of individual abalone based on their physical characteristics.

 ### Methods Used
 * Inferential Statistics